 You can deduct any materials you use to market your business.
 This includes not only the branded promotional items themselves, but also the cost of hiring someone to design and make them for you.

 Just remember that “advertising” doesn’t apply to things like gifts, holiday party fare or anything that isn’t branded.

 Business Insurance (Line 15)

-The cost of insurance premiums related to running your business is entirely deductible.
+The cost of insurance premiums related to running your house cleaning business is entirely deductible.
 This can include contractor general liability insurance, property insurance and others.